Radionics: Scientific assessment

 The claims for radionic devices contradict the accepted principles of biology and physics.
 No scientifically verifiable mechanisms of function for these devices has been posited, and they are often described as "magical" in operation.
 No plausible biophysical basis for the "putative energy fields" has been proposed, and neither the fields themselves nor their purported therapeutic effects have been convincingly demonstrated.

 No radionic device has been found efficacious in the diagnosis or treatment of any disease, and the U.S. Food and Drug Administration does not recognize any legitimate medical uses of any such device.
 According to David Helwig in The Gale Encyclopedia of Alternative Medicine, "most physicians dismiss radionics as quackery".

-Internally, a radionic device is very simple, and may not even form a functional electrical circuit.
+Internally, a radionic device is very simple and may not even form a functional electrical circuit.
 The wiring in the analysis device is simply used as a mystical conduit.
 A radionic device does not use or need electric power, though a power cord may be provided, ostensibly to determine a "base rate" on which the device operates to attempt to heal a subject.
 Typically, little attempt is made to define or describe what, if anything, is flowing along the wires and being measured.
 Energy in the physical sense, i.e., energy that can be sensed and measured, is viewed as subordinate to intent and "creative action".

-Claims about contemporary EMT devices are similar to those made by the older generation of "radionics" devices, and are also not supported by evidence and are also pseudoscientific.
-Even though some of the early works in bioelectromagnetics have been applied in clinical medicine, there is no relationship between alternative devices or methods that use externally applied electrical forces and the use of electromagnetic energy in mainstream medicine.
+Claims about contemporary EMT devices are similar to those made by the older generation of "radionics" devices, are also not supported by evidence, and are also pseudoscientific.
+Even though some of the early works in bioelectromagnetics have been applied in clinical medicine, the use of electromagnetic energy in mainstream medicine is completely unrelated to alternative devices or methods that use externally applied electrical forces.

 The American Cancer Society says that "relying on electromagnetic treatment alone and avoiding conventional medical care may have serious health consequences".
 In some cases the devices may be ineffective and harmful.